 When travelling to Japan in the summer, be sure to visit Kyoto’s famous Gion Matsuri.

-10. First half of July: 福岡 博多祇園山笠 Fukuoka Hakata Gion Yamakasa [Fukuoka]
+10. First half of July: Fukuoka Hakata Gion Yamakasa (Fukuoka)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Fukuoka Hakata Gion Yamakasa

-Hakata Gion Yamakasa Festival is a festival that represents Fukuoka and Hakata and has been held for over 700 years at Kushida Shrine, also known as the guardian of Hakata.
+The Hakata Gion Yamakasa Festival is a festival that represents Fukuoka and Hakata and has been held for over 700 years at Kushida Shrine, also known as the guardian of Hakata.

-Hakata Gion Yamakasa was registered as a UNESCO World Cultural Heritage Site.
-About 800 years ago, in Hakata, where the epidemic was prevalent, it is said that the festival originated when a monk rode a wooden trolley carried by the residents and sprinkled water throughout the town to pray for the epidemic to disappear.
+The Hakata Gion Yamakasa was registered as a UNESCO World Cultural Heritage Site.
+About 800 years ago, in Hakata, where an epidemic was prevalent, it is said that the festival originated when a monk rode a wooden trolley carried by the residents and sprinkled water throughout the town to pray for the epidemic to disappear.

-Don’t confuse Fukuoka’s Hakata Gion Yamakasa with Kyoto’s Gion Festival, which takes place also in July.
+Don’t confuse Fukuoka’s Hakata Gion Yamakasa with Kyoto’s Gion Festival, which also takes place in July.

-11. Tenjin Matsuri 天神祭 [Osaka]
+11. Tenjin Matsuri (Osaka)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Tenjin Matsuri

-Date: To be announced (24th July – 25th July, 2022)
+Date: To be announced (24th July – 25th July, 2024)

 Yarimawashi is made up of many different elements.
 Daikugata dances on the roof of the running danjiri, the people at the front of the danjiri require unique skills to guide the danjiri, and the people in the back are in charge of steering.
-Each member wears a twisted headband, a belly band, breastplate, a patch and a happi coat that represent each town…
+Each member wears a twisted headband, a belly band, breastplate, a patch, and a happi coat that represent each town.

-12. Beginning of August: Aomori Nebuta Festival 青森ねぶた祭り [Aomori City, Aomori Prefecture]
+12. Beginning of August: Aomori Nebuta Festival (Aomori City, Aomori Prefecture)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Aomori Nebuta Festival